carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `green_time` (_float_) – Sets a given time (in seconds) to the green state to be active.
 - <a name="carla.TrafficLight.get_green_time"></a>**<font color="#7fb800">get_green_time</font>**(<font color="#00a6ed">**self**</font>)
-Return the current time set for the green light to be active.
+Returns the current time set for the green light to be active.
     - **Return:** _float_
     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the data received in the last tick.
 _</font>